mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 ```math
 \hat{W}^{\left(i+1\right)}\rightarrow L\hat{W}^{\left(i+1\right)}
 ```
-Fortunately, under the hood,  ITensor takes care all the reshaping for us.
+Fortunately, under the hood,  ITensor takes care of all the reshaping for us.
 After this process *W* will now be in left canonical form.
 Other cases and some additional details are described in tech notes.
 ```@docs
 block_qx
 ```